bpfingston/reading-notes/Express.md

         -`Put` is used for creating a new resourse and replacing the old one.
         -`Patch` is used to modify or update and resource.

-   2.Provide links to 3 services or tools that allow you to “mock” an API for development like json-server.
+   2.Provide links to 3 services or tools that allow you to “mock” an API for development like json-server?
-        -`MockServer`
+        - MockServer
-        -`Nock`
+        - Nock
-        -`Apigee`
+        - Apigee

    3.Compare and contrast Swagger and APIDoc.js
         - Swagger: It is a free cloud-based API testing and documentation tool to simplify the validation of any API and generate its corresponding OpenAPI documentation.